-The starting point is a rapid, precise and accurate diagnostic work-up of patients of all ages.
-A morphological bone marrow assessment still represents the first step in the diagnostic work-up and for a differential diagnosis with acute myeloid leukemia (AML).
-Cytochemically, ALL blasts have negative peroxidase reactions and variable periodic acid-schiff (PAS) positivity.
-By definition, ALL blasts are negative for myeloperoxidase (MPO) and other myeloid cytochemical reactions.
-The classification of leukemic blasts has been recapitulated by the WHO classification(3).

-Immunophenotyping, by means of multi-channel flow cytometry (MFC), has become pivotal for the diagnosis and subclassification of ALL, and is also useful for MRD detection.
-At diagnosis, it allows to discriminate between B-lineage and T-lineage ALL, not feasible by morphology, and permits to define the stage of differentiation of the leukemic cells.
-The European Group for the Immunological characterization of leukaemias (EGIL) has revised the general guidelines(4).
-Among the novel subgroups that can be easily recognized by immunophenotyping, early-T precursor (ETP) ALL must be underlined(5).

-Cytogenetics/molecular analyses^(6, 7) are important for a precise work-up at diagnosis and are aimed at identifying major translocations/rearrangements, namely t(1;19)(q23;p13)/E2A/PBX1, t(12;21) (p13;q22)/ETV6/RUNX1, MLL rearrangements, translocations involving chromosome 8 (c-myc gene), such as t(8;14) (\approx 90% of cases), t(8;22) (\approx 10% of cases) and t(2;8) (very rarely observed), virtually present in 100% of cases of mature B-ALL with L3/Burkitt morphology and t(9;22)(q34;q11)/ BCR-ABL1.
-The analysis of the latter rearrangement should be performed in the shortest possible time, for example during the steroid pre-phase used in many protocols, in order to optimize management of Ph+ ALL patients of all ages, given that these patients benefit by the administration of a tyrosine kinase inhibitor (TKI) (see dedicated paragraph) and should be included in the minimal diagnostic work-up requirement for all ALL patients, including the elderly.

-More recently, the introduction of high-throughput techniques such as gene expression profiling (GEP), SNP array analysis, and, more recently, next generation sequencing (NGS) and whole exome sequencing (WES) has allowed to identify novel subgroups, such as the so-called BCR-ABL1-like cases.
-Furthermore, a set of lesions involving the JAK, RAS and PI3K pathways have been identified.
-It must be underlined, however, that at present these analyses should be considered investigational.
+For a precise diagnosis, a morphologic bone marrow assessment still represents the first step in the diagnostic work-up and for a differential diagnosis with acute myeloid leukemia (AML).
+By definition, ALL blasts are negative for myeloperoxidase and other myeloid cytochemical reactions.
+The classification of leukemic blasts has been recapitulated by the WHO classification(3), recently updated(4).
+Immunophenotyping, by means of multi-channel flow cytometry, is pivotal for the diagnosis and subclassification of ALL, and is also useful for MRD monitoring.
+The European Group for the Immunological Characterization of Leukaemias (EGIL) has revised the general guidelines(5).
+Among the novel subgroups that can be recognized by immunophenotyping, early-T precursor (ETP) ALL must be underlined(6).
+Cytogenetics/molecular analyses(7,8) are necessary for a precise work-up and aim at identifying major translocations/rearrangements, namely t(1;19)(q23;p13)/E2A/PBX1, t(12;21)(p13;q22)/ ETV6/RUNX1, MLL rearrangements, translocations involving chromosome 8 (c-myc gene) -i.e. t(8;14) (~90% of cases), t(8;22) (~10% of cases) and t(2;8) (very rare)- present in virtually 100% of cases of mature B-ALL with L3/Burkitt morphology, and t(9;22)(q34;q11)/BCR-ABL1.
+The analysis of BCR-ABL1 rearrangement should be performed in the shortest possible time in patients, e.g. during the steroid pre-phase used in many protocols, to optimize the management of these cases who benefit by the upfront administration of a tyrosine kinase inhibitor (TKI) (see below).
+Thus, BCR/ABL1 investigation should be included in the minimal diagnostic work-up requirement for all ALL patients, including the elderly.
+The introduction of high-throughput techniques such as gene expression profiling (GEP), SNP array analysis and, more recently, next generation sequencing (NGS) and whole exome sequencing (WES) has allowed to identify novel subgroups, such as the so-called BCR-ABL1-like cases.
+Furthermore, a set of lesions involving the JAK, RAS and PI3K pathways have been identified; these analyses, though still investigational, represent a further step towards the concept of personalized medicine.